loighic/loighic.github.io/_pages/macro/pt2/unemployment_1.md

 > **Unemployed**: Those people, age 16 and over, who are without a job, currently available to work, and have been actively looking for a job during the previous four weeks.[^1]

 [^1]: The number of people who are unemployed is based on the "[Current Population Survey](https://www.census.gov/programs-surveys/cps.html)," a monthly survey of 60,000 households that is carried out by the U.S. Census Bureau.
 (See also [bls.gov/cps/](https://www.bls.gov/cps/).)
-The number of people who are receiving unemployment benefits (or are enrolled in other government assistance programs) is not part of how unemployment is calculated.
+Tracking the number of people who are receiving unemployment benefits (or are enrolled in other government assistance programs) is not part of how unemployment is calculated.

 Thus, a person who does not have a job and is not currently available to work or has not actively looked for work in the last four weeks is not, by this definition, unemployed.